For salespeople who regularly send out long form proposals that contain pricing tables, there has always been a conundrum.

 Google Sheets, available as part of both consumer Gmail and organization-wide G Suite, allows users to easily create trend charts of anything with a valid Google Finance ticker symbol.
-This is done using a function called GOOGLEFINANCE.
+This is done using the GOOGLEFINANCE function.

 What’s more, users can create charts that compare the ongoing performance of two or more stocks and/or mutual funds.
-GOOGLEFINANCE supports any date range.
+The GOOGLEFINANCE function supports any date range.
 It supports both daily and weekly intervals.
 You can “set it and forget it” — cells will auto-populate or auto-update at regular intervals.
-Continue reading Bitcoin vs Gold: A Comparison in Google Sheets
+Continue reading Google Sheets: Bitcoin Price vs Gold Price

 Google Sheets is one of the productivity applications that’s included with free consumer Gmail and with G Suite [for business].